zkotti/fun-in-lockdown/guide.md

 [Come and relax on youtube's virtual trips now!](https://www.youtube.com/watch?v=2Qcf1K3hP2g)

-### Explore Cities & Countries

 Do you want to drive around your favorite cities while listening to their local radios?
 If yes, then you should definitely try the [Drive & Listen APP](https://driveandlisten.herokuapp.com/?fbclid=IwAR2jQV27oRk5A4UmCgGNEKwu2JXxDCuqm-6sqKrmLalAnO2N7bjXGVgcnhg)!

 Take a look at any country from a drone's perspective!
 If you prefer exploring a country from above, visit [Fly & Listen](http://flyandlisten.com/?fbclid=IwAR2uuxF_Xd0vKNfpXIlh9N5f4nItuzQ-Lbhbj4WpC4CMWHgKd-EeVrYlvwg).
 You can choose a destination, pick a local radio station and enjoy your virtual trip.
 Fly and listen offers you a great variety of places to visit and a lot of different options regarding the local radio station.
 You are free to pick your favorite, sit back and relax!

-### Take a look around museums

 Due to the Covid-19 pandemic museums remain closed.
 Don't worry, art lovers!
-During quarantine you might have plenty of time to visit virtually some of your favorite museums, or even some you would like to visit but don't have the possibility due to Covid-19 infection.
-That's why virtual tours in museums of your preference is the perfect alternative!

-First of all, we strongly suggest you have a look on the [online exhibition](https://www.vangoghmuseum.nl/en) offered by the Vincent van Gogh Museum in Amsterdam.
-You will definitely be excited by the paintings of this museum.
+You can have a look on the [online exhibition](https://www.vangoghmuseum.nl/en) offered by the Vincent van Gogh Museum in Amsterdam.

-However, the museums offering virtual tours are so many that we think it's best to provide you the following list and let you pick the ones you perceive as the more interesting:

 Some of us are _bored in the house-in the house bored_!